 - Should my student stay enrolled in the UConn Student Health Insurance Plan (SHIP)?

 Having health insurance is a mandatory requirement for all students.
-All students are automatically enrolled in UConn SHIP and the fee is assessed as a line item on your student’s fee bill.
+All full-time anticipated students are automatically enrolled in UConn SHIP and the fee is assessed as a line item on your student’s fee bill.
 If your student intends to stay enrolled in the SHIP, there is nothing different you need to do – their coverage begins on August 15 and continues until the following August 14.
 Visit the Insurance Info section of our site to learn more about the plan.
 This is a conversation that should occur at least every year since a waiver must be submitted annually.

 Access to Health Services